 “This Programme completely suits the need of today’s alienated human and the closeness we feel during exercises is just what is needed.”

-The Approach was to start by targeting a selected number of institutions in the first year, including the Children’s home in Bijela (the only one in Mpntengro), and the women’s refuge in Niksic, This was then expanded in the second year to cover more institutions in other cities including INSTITUTION FOR IMPLEMENTATION OF PENALTY SANCTIONS, SPUZ, MONTENEGRO
+The Approach was to start by targeting a selected number of institutions in the first year, including the Children’s home in Bijela (the only one in Montengro), and the women’s refuge in Niksic, This was then expanded in the second year and thereafter to cover more institutions in other cities including:

 A detailed summary of the programme in 2016 was professionally evaluated with positive outcomes.
 This is set out in the attached document: